Sir John Houston, 3rd Baronet

-Sir John Houston, 3rd Baronet (or Houstoun; died 1722), of Houstoun, Renfrew, and Glasgow, Lanarkshire, was a Scottish Tory politician who sat in the House of Commons between 1708 and 1715.
-He was a Jacobite.
+Sir John Houston, 3rd Baronet (or Houstoun; died 1722), of Houstoun, Renfrew, and Glasgow, Lanarkshire, was a Scottish Tory politician and Jacobite who sat in the House of Commons between 1708 and 1715.

 Biography

-Houston was the only son of Sir John Houston, 2nd Baronet, of Houston, Renfrewshire, and his wife Anne Drummond, daughter of John Drummond, 1st Earl of Melfort.
-He was educated at Glasgow.
-In 1717, he succeeded his father to the baronetcy in 1717.
+Houston was the only son of Sir John Houston, 2nd Baronet, of Houston, Renfrewshire, and his wife Anne Drummond, a daughter of John Drummond, 1st Earl of Melfort.
+Houston received his education at Glasgow.